Why We Need the Historic Tax Credit

 5. It's a smart investment.

-Over the life of the program, the federal historic tax credit has helped generate more than $25.9 billion in federal taxes, while only costing the Treasury $20.5 billion.
+Over the life of the program, the federal historic tax credit has generated more revenue in the form of federal taxes than it has cost the Treasury.

 See the Historic Tax Credit in Action